razi-tm/amazon-product-clustering/comparison.md

 1. **Behavior‐Driven Relations**

    * Directly encodes user behavior: if many people buy chargers right after phones, you’ll see a strong link—regardless of how similar they look or how descriptively their titles match.

-2. **Robust to Cold Start for Similar Products**

-   * Even if a new case has a bland title and a generic photo, once users co-purchase it, the graph will immediately hook it to the relevant phone cluster.

-3. **Scalable Community Detection**
+2. **Scalable Community Detection**

    * Graph clustering algorithms like Louvain or Leiden can handle millions of nodes and edges efficiently, producing “related” communities very quickly.